Reid-E0/book-app/README.md

 ### Book List

 The Book List allows users to manually enter in Author and Book titles, along with an ISBN or call number.
 This part of the app uses Vanilla JS classes for the functionality.
+The book class defines the book object and book methods.
+So, when a user enters their info and hits "Add Book", the app creates a new book object and stores it in the table below.
 The list is stored in your local storage, so that means that the list will persist until you clear your cache.

 ### Search LOC

 The LOC search tool uses the Library of Congress API to populate the results.
 I limited the API to only return items that have been digitized.
 One aspect of the API that presented difficulties is that the "books" endpoint returns all printed materials, which includes scans of woodcuts, pieces of legislation, and more.
 Since there are no standard response forms, you cannot count on each item including the same attributes.
-In the future, I would like to improve the search function by adding more ways for the user to craft more specific searchs, or to switch which collection they search.
+In the future, I would like to improve the search function by adding more ways for the user to craft more specific searches, or to switch which collection they search.

 ## Inspiration